emporia-vue-local/esphome/README.md

     accuracy_decimals: 0

 ```
 Your solar sensors' configuration depends on your setup (single phase, split phase, 3-phase).
-The following example shows a split-phase installation using ct clapms 15 and 16:
+The following example shows a split-phase installation using ct clamps 15 and 16:
 ```
 sensor:
   - platform: template